jribe/quill/docs/guides/cloning-medium-with-parchment.md

 // quill.formatText(0, 4, 'myitalic', true);
 ```

 Let's get rid of our dummy button handler and hook up the bold and italic buttons to Quill's [`format()`](/docs/api/#format).
 We will hardcode `true` to always add formatting for simplicity.
-In your application, you will can use [`getFormat()`](/docs/api/#getformat) to retrieve the current formatting over a arbitrary range to decide whether to add or remove a format.
+In your application, you can use [`getFormat()`](/docs/api/#getformat) to retrieve the current formatting over a arbitrary range to decide whether to add or remove a format.
 The [Toolbar](/docs/modules/toolbar/) module implements this for Quill, and we will not reimplement it here.

 Open your developer console and try out Quill's [APIs](/docs/api/) on your new bold and italic formats!
 Make sure to set the context to the correct CodePen iframe to be able to access the `quill` variable in the demo.